bronson/backgrounded/README.md

 ## Roadmap

 * what about hup?  can the task handle hup?  (trap '' 1 2)  probably want to ignore INT.
-* handle process concurrency too, could use flock.
 * simplify script, 170 lines is too many
 * allow caller to choose whether to kill existing processes, to block until they finish, or just to exit
 * make it optional whether we fire up a login shell or not?
-* make it possible to kill by sending an INT signal?
+* make it possible to run kill with arbitrary signals.

 ## Writing a Good Background Task